Observation of incipient charge nematicity in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$: Raman experiments

 Raman experiments have been carried out using a diode-pumped solid state laser emitting at 532$\:\mathrm{nm}$ and a triple grating spectrometer equipped with a nitrogen cooled CCD camera.
-Special care was taken in order to determine laser heating.
+In order to extract the imaginary part of the Raman response function, the raw spectra were corrected for the Bose factor and the instrumental spectral response.
+All temperatures were corrected for the estimated laser heating.
 It was first estimated by comparing the power and temperature dependences of the phonon frequencies.
 This estimate was then cross-checked by monitoring the onset of Rayleigh scattering by orthorhombic structural domains across the structural transition temperature as a function of laser power.
 Both methods yielded an estimated heating of 1$\:$K $\pm$ 0.2 per mW of incident power.
-In order to extract the imaginary part of the Raman response function, the raw spectra were corrected for the Bose factor and the instrumental spectral response (see also Supplementary information B).
+In order to extract the imaginary part of the Raman response function, the raw spectra were corrected for the Bose factor and the instrumental spectral response.

-Single crystals of Ba(Fe$_{1-x}$Co$_{x})_2$As$_{2}$ were grown using the self-flux method.
-The Co content was checked using an electron probe (Camebax 50) yielding a Co content within 0.5$\%$.
-The magnetic transition temperature was determined by transport measurements performed on crystals from the same batch \cite{Rullier}.
-The superconducting transition temperature of the crystals were measured by SQUID magnetometry.
-The structural transition temperature was determined by monitoring the onset of Rayleigh scattering by structural twin domains at very small incident laser power.

-\subsection{Extraction of the static charge nematic susceptibility from Raman scattering measurements}
+\section{Extraction of the static charge nematic susceptibility from Raman scattering measurements}

 The experimentally measured Raman intensity in the symmetry $\mu$, $I^{\mu}(\omega)$, is proportional to the weighted charge correlation function $S^{\mu}(\omega$).